Mikasatlx/OpenPifPaf_furniture/README.md

 pip3 install -e .
 ```

 This OpenPifPaf plugin is equipped with additional capacity of object classification.
 The required keypoint labels are also in COCO format.
 If you want to train or evaluate a model on your local machine, unfortunately the coco.py in the pycocotool package which is automatically installed in the virtual environment can not support loading labels with different categories.
 Replace it with the one provided in this repository.
 (We only change the operator "&=" in line 195 to "|=" in order to support loading labels with different categories.)

-# To replace the original coco.py
 ```
 cp coco.py ../venv/lib/python3.6/site-packages/pycocotools/
 ```